junlulocky/DataAugmentation-cifar10/README.md

 ## network structures

-Again, the source file relies on an unpublished python library, so you can only look at the structure of the network
+Again, the source file relies on an unpublished python library, so you can only look at the structure of the network.
+BTW, the FP net structure works quite good on SVHN dataset, feel free to try :)

 ```
 |- train_cifar10_allconv.py  # a slight modification from [1]